-All work-related accidents or injuries should be reported immediately to an employee's supervisor.
-Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
-See Workers' Compensation Benefits, page 35 for information on use of paid leave for such absences.
+All work-related accidents or injuries should be reported immediately to the employee's immediate supervisor and Holly Mikesh.
+Employees who are unable to work because of a workrelated injury will be notified of their rights and responsibilities under the Texas Labor Code.
+See Workers' Compensation Benefits, page 37 for information on use of paid leave for such absences.